Berkeley-MDes/tdf-fa23-emilee197/README.md

   <img src="https://github.com/Berkeley-MDes/tdf-fa23-emilee197/blob/main/photo/successLog.png" alt="second iteration sketch" width="45%" />
 </p>

+I brought my Photon2 to school on Wednesday since step 5 required us to be connected to school wifi.
+On campus, I was able to navigate to the section in Particle's documentation on configuring wifi to connect to Berkeley IOT and enter my newly acquired password.
+Below are screenshots of the process and the finally successful state!

 # Report 3 - Week of 09/11/2023 #
 It's the last stretch of project 1!
 With the final deliverables of our project finalized, this week has been a big mental battle in just determining how ambitious I want to take this project and understanding what my limits are, in consideration of very tight time constraints.
 I wanted to challenge myself to create a completely novel design because I was inspired by the work of my other classmates and the demos our faculty mentors had walked us through.
 Since I actually don't have a phone stand, I wanted to still create a phone stand for personal use but one that a couple new requirements:
 - fit my aesthetic (I love simple, yet cute designs!)